followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/summary/texts/avg.md

 ===========================================================================

 <!--shortDescription-->
-Specifies a pattern for the *'avg'* summary items when they are displayed in the parent column.
+Specifies a pattern for the *"avg"* summary items when they are displayed in the parent column.
 <!--/shortDescription-->

 <!--fullDescription-->